pepaslabs/LearningRxSwift/lesson3.8_doOn/README.md

-# Lesson 3.7: `timer`
+# Lesson 3.8: side-effects: `doOn`

 ## Problem statement

-Write an app which spits out a single "hello" message after a 3 second delay, using `func timer`.
+Modiy the solution from [Lesson 3.6]() to produce a side-effect for each "hello" which is generated, using 'func doOn'.

 ### Problem project